Gregory Bonsignore: Life and career

 Bonsignore grew up in Houston, Texas.
 He earned his bachelor's degree in storytelling at New York University, trained at the BBC in London, and is a graduate of The "BMI Lehman Engel Musical Theatre Workshop".

 Bonsignore was Playwright in Residence at The Library of Alexandria in Egypt.
 His play "A Derbyshire Pub Quiz", a collaboration with Cultural Geographer George Jaramillo on Imagined Landscapes, premiered at The Royal Geographical Society's Annual Conference in Exeter, September 2015.
+And a Director in Residence at the Director's Lab in Beirut - an extension of the Lincoln Center Directors' Workshop.

 Off-Broadway, he wrote the Book and Lyrics for the musical Atomic, behind the scenes of The Manhattan Project, (World-Premiere in Sydney - Winner Best Musical, Australia), Three (Clurman Theatre, Sam French Prize finalist), premiere at City Theatre's Best American Shorts Festival - Miami, and wrote book/lyrics & directed "Gorgonzola: A Cautionary Sicilian Tale" a new musical, that premiered Off-Broadway in 2016, and won Best Musical, Best Music and Best Lyrics, Best Actor & Best Actress - more than any show in the festival's history.
 Most recently his Broadway workshop of The Talented Mr. Ripley was selected for development by Stephen Schwartz in his ASCAP Workshop.

+During Covid, Bonsignore drove emergency vehicles for The Red Cross.
 In 2020, Bonsignore was deputy director for Michigan's Get Out the Vote campaign, where Grand Rapids' historically-Republican Kent County flipped Democratic, and again in Georgia for the 2021 Senate Run-Off Election.
+And again in 2024, in Maryland for the senate campaign of Angela Alsobrooks, making history as the state's first Black senator.